Biomanufacturing Harvest Optimization with Small Data

-We use a Bayesian reinforcement-learning algorithm to solve for the optimal policy that minimizes the objective function in \eqref{eq:obj}.
-Different from the approximate policy in Section~\ref{subsec: myopicinformation policy}, the optimal policy takes the model risk into account by incorporating the effect of learning from future data on harvesting decisions (in a forward-looking manner).
-We emphasize that the harvest action at physical states $(p_t,i_t)$ ends the fermentation with a deterministic (known) reward.
+In this section, we introduce our solution approach to compute the optimal policy that minimizes the objective function in~\eqref{eq:obj}.
+Different from the myopic policy in Section~\ref{subsec: PerfInfo}, we now consider the effect of learning from future data on harvesting decisions (in a forward-looking manner).
+Recall that the harvest action at physical states $(p_t,i_t)$ ends the fermentation with a deterministic (known) reward.
 Therefore, it is only needed to estimate the total reward associated with the continue action and following the optimal policy thereafter, denoted by the corresponding Q-function

 for $t=0,1,\ldots,\bar{T}-1$.
 On the other hand, the Q-function associated with the harvest action is denoted with